uber/cadence/docs/10_quick_start.md

 ```
 Query method can accept parameters.
 It might be useful if only part of the workflow state should be returned.
 ## Activities
-Having a fault tolerant code that maintains state, updates it as a reaction to external events and supports querying is already very useful.
+Having a fault tolerant code that maintains state, updates it reacting to external events and supports querying is already very useful.
-But in most practical applications the workflow is expected to act upon external world.
+But in most practical applications the workflow is expected to act upon the external world.
 Cadence support such externally facing code in form of activities.
-An activiy is essentially a function that can execute any code like DB updates or service calls.
+An activity is essentially a function that can execute any code like DB updates or service calls.
 The workflow is not allowed
-directly calling int external APIs, only through activities.
-The workflow is orchestrator of activities.
+directly calling any external APIs, only through activities.
+The workflow is essentially an orchestrator of activities.
 Let's change our program to print the greeting from an activity on every change.

 First lest's define activities interface and implement it: